 What drew me to her from the beginning is the way she’s able to tell a story with such strong emotions and passion.
 I have always been a very sensitive and emotional person, so it’s always been difficult to express my feelings.
 And when I tried to express how I was feeling when I was younger, my friends at the time would tell me I was being “psycho” which you can imagine that wasn’t helpful and overall messed me up a little when it came to talking about I feel.

 So, growing up I didn’t have many reliable friends that I could talk to and hope they understood me.
 Because of that, music became my favorite thing because it’s all the words and feelings you’re not quite sure how to express but when you hear it you’re like “yes, that’s exactly what I’ve been feeling!” and Taylor’s music was and is something that has always been able to do that for me.
-Taylor, and of course Kelsea Ballerini, are two of the artists that are my all-time favorite and have gotten me through so many things and I would like to hug them and thank them one – like how cool would that be?!
+Taylor, and of course Kelsea Ballerini, are two of the artists that are my all-time favorite and have gotten me through so many things and I would like to hug them and thank them one day.

 I’ve made a playlist that you can listen to here that have all my all-time favorite songs of hers that mean the most to me for various reasons.
 I wanted to share a few specifics on why they mean so much to me: